Guide II

 Description

-• $120,000/year W2 salary, paid weekly; day-one health, dental, vision benefits
+• $120,000/year W2 salary, paid weekly, plus day-one medical, dental, and vision benefits

 What you will be doing